 - Pain or tenderness in the arms or shoulder area (upper back).

-If the symptoms of whiplash exacerbate, please refer to nearest emergency or urgent care center as soon as possible.
+If the symptoms of whiplash exacerbate, please refer to the nearest emergency or urgent care center as soon as possible.

 Effects of Whiplash on your Sleep and Health